d-s-cohen/visualizirr/README.md

 ```

 **config.R** is used to adjust the parameters of ImmuneRepProcess.R and a template is included.
-Support is included for TRUST4, MiXCR, and Adaptive clonesets.
+Support is included for TRUST4, MiXCR, Adaptive, and custom clonesets.

 ---